strongjz/aws-container-devsecops/content/setup/tools.md

 * kubectl
 * helm

-Navigate to where you downloaded the installation script.
+Navigate to where you downloaded the installation script from the git repo.

-`cd aws-container-devsecops/content/setup/clone.files/`
+`cd ~/environment/aws-container-devsecops/content/setup/tools.files/`

 `sudo bash ./tools-install.sh`